As an Amazon Associate I earn from qualifying purchases.

-This clean eating baked salmon with roasted garlic lemon sauce is a wonderfully light and refreshing way to enjoy your next fillet of salmon.
+This healthy baked salmon with roasted garlic lemon sauce is a wonderfully light and refreshing way to enjoy your next fillet of salmon.

-This clean eating baked salmon with roasted garlic lemon sauce ain’t for sissies guys.
-It’s absolutely and simply delicious though.
-So if you love garlic, be brave!
+This baked salmon with roasted garlic lemon sauce ain’t for sissies, guys.
+It’s absolutely delicious, though.
+So, if you love garlic, be brave!
 Give it a try!

 Clean Eating Baked Salmon with Roasted Garlic & Lemon Sauce